 5 things you should know about people who use drugs

-- There are an estimated 16 million injecting drug users globally of whom some 3 million are living with HIV or AIDS;
+- WHO estimates that there are 13 million injecting drug users globally, of whom 1.7 million are living with HIV or AIDS;

-- People who inject drugs have tuberculosis infections rates 6-10 times higher than the general population.
-Moreover, people who inject drugs have strongly elevated Hepatitis C infection rates;
+- People who inject drugs have tuberculosis infections rates 6-10 times higher than the general population, and more than 50% of people who inject drugs globally are living with hepatitis C (6.1 million);

 - Harm reduction works – programmes including needle exchange and opioid substitution services have proven to be effective in reducing HIV transmission and providing effective treatment and care for drug users.

 Bridging the Gaps: together with people who use drugs

 - We improve the quality of and access to HIV prevention, treatment, continuous care and services for people who use drugs;